Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

   - Added curve/edwards25519/448 instances.
   - Added proposal for COSE bindings and key reference types.

+- 03
+  - Renamed section "Using HMAC to adapt a KEM without {integrity protection => ciphertext integrity}"
-- 03 Fixed info argument to HMAC in section "Using HMAC to adapt a KEM without integrity protection"
+  - Fixed info argument to HMAC in section "Using HMAC to adapt a KEM without ciphertext integrity"